icgrp/ese532_handouts/ese532_handouts/hw2/homework_submission.md

     7. Assuming a platform that has unlimited resources, and you are free to exploit associativity for mathematical operations, draw a new DFG with the lowest critical path delay for the unrolled body of `LOOP3` with the same considerations as in (Part 3.3).
+To draw the DFG you may use as many or as few 2 input adders/subtractors, 2 input multipliers, or shifters as you want.
     8. Determine the critical path length of the unrolled `LOOP3` with the new DFG you created in (Part 3.7) in terms of compute operations.
 Assume that any number of instructions can execute in the same cycle.
     9. Assuming a platform that has 4 multipliers, 2 adders, and a shifter, report the resource capacity lower